nftchance/emporium/README.md

 -   **Maximum Value Extraction**: Automatically find and execute the most optimal routes for your transactions.
 -   **Enterprise-Grade Reliability**: Built for scale with robust monitoring and fail-safes.

-## Features

--   **Portfolio Management**: Seamlessly track, use, and swap your assets across chains.
--   **Smart Intent Resolution**: Convert high-level user intents into optimized transaction sequences.
--   **Cross-Protocol Optimization**: Find the best routes across multiple protocols and liquidity sources.
--   **Real-Time Monitoring**: Track transaction status and health metrics across the entire system.
--   **User-First Design**: A strict focus on the end-user instead of a developer ecosystem.

 ## Codebase Contents

 ```ml